 Transactions: Transactions resource enables you to send money between various nodes.
-Just supply addresses of
+Just supply addresses for

 Subnets: With Transactions resource, you can create transactions between two nodes that exist in the Synapse system.
 But what if you wanted other networks and platforms to be able to interface with the Synapse system?
-Thats where subnets come handy.
+That's where subnets come in handy.
 If a node is hosted by Synapse (deposit or credit), you can issue a Subnet on top of that node to interface with other platforms.
-Thats the general idea.
-Currently it supports two kinds of interfaces -- Account and Routing Numbers and Card Numbers.
+That's the general idea.
+Currently, it supports two kinds of interfaces -- Account and Routing Numbers, and Card Numbers.

 Shipments: If a Subnet is a card number, this resource enables you to ship a physical card to the user.

-Subscriptions: Since its not efficient to poll our entire system with API calls, Subscriptions enables you to set up webhook alerts with us so that whenever updates to objects happen, you system can automatically stay in sync.
+Subscriptions: Since it's not efficient to poll our entire system with API calls, Subscriptions enables you to set up webhook alerts with us so that whenever updates to objects happen, your system can automatically stay in sync.